nodemcu/nodemcu-firmware/docs/en/modules/node.md

 ## node.restore()

-Restores system configuration to defaults.
-Erases all stored WiFi settings, and resets the "esp init data" to the defaults.
-This function is intended as a last-resort without having to reflash the ESP altogether.

-This also uses the SDK function `system_restore()`, which doesn't document precisely what it erases/restores.
+Restores system configuration to defaults using the SDK function `system_restore()`, which doesn't document precisely what it erases/restores.

 #### Syntax
 `node.restore()`